etoosamoe/docker-ocserv/README.md

 `NO_TEST_USER`, while this variable is set to not empty, the `test` user will not be created.
 You have to create your own user with password.
 The default value is to create `test` user with password `test`.

+`ENABLE_EXPORTER`, if set to `1` it will run [ocserv Prometheus exporter](https://github.com/criteo/ocserv-exporter) in a background, listens on 0.0.0.0:8000/metrics.
+See docker-entrypoint.sh for run command.
+We run second process in the container, which isn't a good practice, due to exporter uses `occtl` utility which runs locally.

 The default values of the above environment variables:

 |   Variable   |     Default     |